tantsandras/mm/content/podcastEpisodesFolder/the-man-who-solved-his-own-murder.md

   they ended up disposing of their polonium down the toilet, and it was completely traceable.
+  So they found exactly the hotel room that was contaminated with polonium, the flights from moscow to london and london to moscow were contaminated.
+  So the theory is that both Dmitry and
+  Andrei
-  So they found exactly the hotel room was contaminated with polonium the flights from moscow to london and london to moscow were contaminated so the theory is that both demetri and andre didn't actually know the level of risk that they were accepting when they took on the case of attempted murder and eventually successful murder of libernyanko i thought it was quite funny that the bb no the guardian article by luke cording said that assassins nowadays isn't really on the same like level of the assassins during the kgb and i thought that that was quite funny that it was like well they didn't do a very good job did they because it was like yeah they could trace all of this because of the radiation it was so clearly laid out for them yeah and when alexander told the investigators from the uk what had happened he obviously being a former secret agent know everything about like how to describe what he was doing at what day and how they looked and how they acted and what they did he remembered everything in clear detail and it's actually really interesting from a forensic point of view in that as far as i'm aware from what i could find in my research there is only one worldwide site that creates polonium
+  didn't actually know the
+  level of risk that they were accepting when they took on the case of attempted murder, and eventually successful murder, of
+  Litvinenko.
+I thought it was quite funny that the bbc, no, the guardian article by Luke Harding said that assassins nowadays isn't really on the same level of the assassins during the KGB.
+  And I thought that that was quite funny that it was like, well they didn't do a very good job did they.
+  Because it was like yeah they could trace all of this, because of the radiation, it was so clearly laid out for them.
+Yeah.
+And when alexander told the investigators from the uk what had happened he obviously being a former secret agent know everything about like how to describe what he was doing at what day, and how they looked, and how they acted, and what they did, he remembered everything in clear detail.
+  And it's actually really interesting from a forensic point of view, in that as far as I'm aware from what I could find in my research, there is only one worldwide site that creates polonium
-  210 for either scientific
+  210 for either scientific,
-  economic whatever kind of use there is only one place in the world that creates polonium 210 and it happens to be exactly the same
+  economic, or whatever kind of use, there is only one place in the world that creates polonium 210 and it happens to be exactly the same